-- (8) INTERCEPT.
-The aural or other acquisition of the contents of a wire or electronic communication through the use of an electronic, mechanical, or other device. - (9) INVESTIGATIVE OFFICER.
-A special agent of the agency, a special agent of the Attorney General's office, or any other law enforcement officer designated by the secretary of the agency who meets guidelines established by the secretary and who has successfully completed a training course approved by the Attorney General on the legal and technical aspects of the interception and use of wire or electronic communications. - (10) JUDGE OF COMPETENT JURISDICTION.
-A circuit court judge in the county where the intercept is expected to take place or a circuit court judge designated by the Chief Justice of the Supreme Court or by the Alabama Supreme Court to hear intercept applications or where the interception takes place.
+- (7) (8) ELECTRONIC, MECHANICAL, OR OTHER DEVICE.
+A device or apparatus primarily designed or used for the nonconsensual interception of wire or electronic communications. - (8) (9) INTERCEPT.
+The aural or other acquisition of the contents of a wire or electronic communication through the use of an electronic, mechanical, or other device. - (9) (10) INVESTIGATIVE OFFICER.
+A special agent of the agency, a special agent of the Attorney General's office, or any other law enforcement officer of this state designated by the secretary of the agency who meets guidelines established by the secretary and who has successfully completed a training course approved by the Attorney General on the legal and technical aspects of the interception and use of wire or electronic communications. - (10) (11) JUDGE OF COMPETENT JURISDICTION.
+A circuit court judge in the county where the intercept is expected to take place or a circuit court judge designated by the Chief

+1 Justice of the Supreme Court or by the Alabama Supreme Court 2 to hear intercept applications or where the interception takes 3 place.

-- 1 (11) PROSECUTOR.
-A district attorney or his or her designee. - 3 (12) SECRETARY.
-The Secretary of the Alabama State 4 Law Enforcement Agency or his or her designee. - whole or in part through the use of facilities for the transmission of communications by the aid of wire, cable, or other like connection between the point of origin and the point of reception furnished or operated by a person engaged as a common carrier in providing or operating the facilities for the transmission of communications.
+- 4 (11) (12) PROSECUTOR.
+A district attorney or his or her designee. - 6 (12) (13) SECRETARY.
+The Secretary of the Alabama 7 State Law Enforcement Agency or his or her designee. - (13) (14) WIRE COMMUNICATION.
+A communication made in whole or in part through the use of facilities for the transmission of communications by the aid of wire, cable, or other like connection between the point of origin and the point of reception furnished or operated by an individual engaged as a communication common carrier or communications service provider in providing or operating the facilities for the transmission of communications.

-12 \$20-2A-2.
+16 \$20-2A-2.

-- (a) No individual or other agency, other than the Alabama State Law Enforcement Agency, may own or possess an electronic, mechanical, or other device as defined in Section 20-2A-1. - (b) Only investigative officers, as defined in Section 20-2A-1, may install, operate, or monitor an electronic, mechanical, or other device. - (c) Any law enforcement officer may assist in the operation and monitoring of an interception of a wire or electronic communication as long as an investigative officer is present at all times. - (d) The Alabama State Law Enforcement Agency shall perform audits on the electronic, mechanical, or other devices.
+- (a) No individual or other agency, other than the Alabama State Law Enforcement Agency, may own or possess an electronic, mechanical, or other device. - (b) Only investigative officers may install, operate, or monitor an electronic, mechanical, or other device. - 23 (c) Any law enforcement officer of this state may 24 assist in the operation and monitoring of an interception of a

+L wire or electronic communication as long as an investigative 2 officer is present at all times.

-(e) The secretary may approve the use of an electronic, mechanical, or other device that is being used by a federal agency, as long as the approval is made in writing and attached to the original affidavit.
+- 3 (d) The agency shall perform audits on the 4 electronic, mechanical, or other devices. - (e) The secretary may approve the use of an electronic, mechanical, or other device that is being used by a federal agency, as long as the approval is made in writing and attached to the original affidavit.

-Orders authorizing, approving, or extending the interception of wire or electronic communications may be granted, subject to this chapter, when the intercept may provide or has provided evidence a person is committing, has committed, or is about to commit a felony drug offense included in Article 5, commencing with Section 13A-12-201, of Chapter 12, of Title 13A.
+Orders authorizing, approving, or extending the interception of wire or electronic communications may be granted, subject to this chapter, when the intercept may provide or has provided evidence an individual is committing, has committed, or is about to commit a felony drug offense included in Article 5, commencing with Section 13A-12-201, of Chapter 12, of Title 13A.